fjolnir/Tranquil/ReadMe.md

 To learn more about Tranquil you should read the [specification](https://github.com/fjolnir/Tranquil/blob/master/Docs/Tranquil%20Spec.md) and check out the [tests](https://github.com/fjolnir/Tranquil/blob/master/Tests).

-Also, here're a couple of examples:
+But here're a couple of examples:

 ### Array iteration
 	alternatives = #["Objective-C", "Ruby", "Nu", "Perl", "Python"]